Business Analyst: Resume Example

 There are many soft skills that business employers want in their workers, including communication, problem-solving, and attention to detail.
 However, merely listing these skills is often not enough to stand out among the other applicants also listing the same skills.
 Demonstrate these skills through achievements in your work experience section.

 For example, in addition to listing that you are an excellent communicator in your skills and qualifications section, detail that you wrote copy for and proofread marketing collateral that increased lead conversion by 20%.
-This not only shows your writing ability but also your marketing acumen.
+This shows not only your writing ability but also your marketing acumen.

 4. Don’t worry about adding references